stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

-Ben, after what we said earlier, let's not get very demonstrative and, and specific about what we believe does and does not constitute a hoof.
+Ben, after what we said earlier, let's not get very demonstrative and specific about what we believe does and does not constitute a hoof.

 #### BEN

 Cass&Jared:

-> "Is all the food is made out of slurry, what are the drinks at the Cosmic Lounge made out of?
+>"Is all the food is made out of slurry, what are the drinks at the Cosmic Lounge made out of?
 Or, how are clones made?"

 #### TIM

-Uh, slurry, slurry, uh, and slurry.
-So, I think there is a certain amount of, uh-- There's a big tank of genetic material that is changed into different things, which, to be honest, is probably not too far away from how things will go, uh, in the future.
+Uh, slurry, slurry, and slurry.
+So, I think there is a certain amount of-- There's a big tank of genetic material that is changed into different things-- which, to be honest, is probably not too far away from how things will go in the future.
 You'll have a medium and then you'll do certain things to it and flavour it and--

 #### BEN

-Uh, it's, it's a, it's a classic sci-fi trope.
+It's a classic sci-fi trope.
 I think that's how the Star Trek stuff works?

 #### TIM

 Yeah.
-You know, it-- it's-- well, to a certain extent, that's how everything works in that everything is made of atoms and then you do, [__BEN:__ Alright, mate.] you know, different arrangements of it _(crosstalk)_ and then it's just different things.
+You know, it's-- well, to a certain extent, that's how everything works in that everything is made of atoms and then you do, [__BEN:__ Alright, mate.] you know, different arrangements of it and then it's just different things.

 #### BEN